Dynamic Memory Allocation#

 A deleter type for use with

-that deletes an object using anmlib::allocator
+std::unique_ptrthat deletes an object using anmlib::allocator- Header:

 -